mattiamanzati/durable-workflows-with-effect-cluster/slides.md

       )
     ),
     Activity.make(
-      "get-amount-due", // identifier
+      `get-amount-due-${id}`, // identifier
       Schema.number, // success schema
-      Schema.struct({ code: Schema.number, message: Schema.string })
+      Schema.struct({ code: Schema.number,
+        message: Schema.string }) // error schema
     )
   )
 ```

 <!--
 The first basic building block we want to define is an Activity.
-What is an activity?
-An activity is a effect that gets executed inside a workflow.
-It can do whatever you want, you can perform things on a database, you can make http calls, whatever you want.
+Activities can do anything, you can perform things on a database, you can make http calls, whatever you want.

 An activity is identified with a string that needs to be unique inside the execution of your workflow.
 In order to know how to persist the execution result, an activity takes in both the schema of the failure and the success type it can results into.
 Only string defects are supported at the moment.
 Finally you have to provide the effect to be run as body of the activity.
-That effect will be retried by default, so it needs to be idempotent.
 -->